-A perfect destination to quench your spiritual appetite in 2019 is the Char Dham Yatra in India.
+A perfect destination to quench your spiritual appetite is the Char Dham Yatra in India.
 Established meticulously by Adi Shankaracharya in the four corners of the country, the coveted pilgrimage circuit is a journey through the four abodes or seats of God namely – Badrinath in the north, Dwarka in the west, Rameshwaram to the south and Puri towards the east – a rare spiritual integration that has intrigued and mesmerized pilgrims all over the world through the ages.

 The faith of the practising Hindu devouts here is as strong as the belief which says that one who completes it is freed from all the sins and is granted moksha or salvation in the lifetime.